 Both a lawyer and an accountant will be necessary assets in responding to all legal requirements.
 It is best to make sure the accountant and lawyer either live in the region or have worked closely in the area you choose to locate your business because there are likely legal requirements specific to the location.
 Obtaining the required permits and licenses can take time since plans will have to be submitted to city council, state departments, and federal departments for approval or revision.
 Some basic permits and license that every startup business in America must obtain are:

 If your company chooses to allow employees to work from home, it’s possible that your state/city will still require the standard permits of your business and most will require the home occupation permit.
 To ensure your company is meeting all requirements and legal regulations check the Small Business Administration’s website.

-The equipment you need to run a telephone answering service will largely depend on your software vendor and type of setup you want.
-Before recent modern cloud-based software available now, companies used to have to have a separate line for each client.
+The equipment you need to run a telephone answering service will largely depend on your software vendor and the type of setup you want.
+Before the recent modern cloud-based software available now, companies used to have a separate line for each client.
 This was super hard to manage, exhausting, and expensive.
-In this day and age, there are cloud-based options where you will no longer be required to own expensive on-premise hardware or telephone lines in house to operate your answering service.
+In this day and age, there are cloud-based options where you will no longer be required to own expensive on-premise hardware or telephone lines in-house to operate your answering service.

 The essential equipment required for using a cloud-based software platform:

 We won’t go into detail about other standard business equipment you may need if you’re running your TAS from an office, such as desks, chairs, etc, but you’ll want to think through those items as well depending on your specific setup.